Shafqat Amanat Ali: 2006: Breakthrough in Bollywood and rising popularity

 Ali was introduced to the Indian film industry by singer and music composer Shankar Mahadevan.
-One morning while driving to his studio, Mahadevan heard Aankhon Ke Saagar on the radio and immediately called the radio jockey who was his friend, to get Ali's contact information.
+One morning while driving to his studio, Mahadevan heard "Aankhon Ke Saagar" on the radio and immediately called the radio jockey who was his friend, to get Ali's contact information.
 Ali eventually went on to sing the massively popular Sufi rock ballad "Mitwa," composed by Shankar–Ehsaan–Loy for the soundtrack of the film Kabhi Alvida Naa Kehna (2006).
 The song topped musical charts across India and received widespread critical acclaim, helping propel Ali into stardom.
 The same year, Ali also sang the song "Yeh Honsla" (composed by Salim–Sulaiman) from the Hindi film Dor.
 Ali garnered significant critical acclaim for this song, which he described as "simple, uncomplicated and serene – a true prayer to the soul."

-Since his Bollywood debut with Mitwa, Ali has worked prolifically as a playback singer for Hindi movies, with "Bin Tere" (I Hate Luv Storys), "Phir Le Aya Dil" (Barfi!), "Teri Jhuki Nazar" (Murder 3), "Dildaara" (Ra.One), "Darmiyaan" (Jodi Breakers), "Kyun Main Jagoon" (Patiala House), "Tu Hi Mera" (Jannat 2), and "Tere Naina" (My Name Is Khan) being some of his most popular Hindi film songs.
+Since his Bollywood debut with Mitwa, Ali has worked prolifically as a playback singer for Hindi films, with "Bin Tere" (I Hate Luv Storys), "Phir Le Aya Dil" (Barfi!), "Teri Jhuki Nazar" (Murder 3), "Dildaara" (Ra.One), "Darmiyaan" (Jodi Breakers), "Kyun Main Jagoon" (Patiala House), "Tu Hi Mera" (Jannat 2), and "Tere Naina" (My Name Is Khan) being some of his most popular Hindi film songs.
 Ali collaborates frequently with Indian film composers Pritam, Shankar–Ehsaan–Loy, Vishal–Shekhar, and Salim–Sulaiman.

 2008: First solo album and notable collaborations

-After leaving the band Fuzön in 2006, Ali chose to focus on his solo career as a vocalist.
+After leaving the band Fuzön in 2006, Ali began to focus on his solo career as a vocalist.
 Based on folk and Sufi works, his debut solo album Tabeer was commissioned by the Music Today label and released in September 2008.
 Billboard magazine described the album as a modern reworking of "traditional Sufi poetry."
 The video of the lead single of the album, "Khaireyan De Naal," was aired on all music channels in India and Pakistan.
 Ali composed and sang a modified version of this song for the Bollywood movie Tevar in 2015.
 In 2008, Ali sang the songs "Phir Wohi Raastey" and "Allah Megh De" for the multi-award-winning Pakistani film Ramchand Pakistani which highlighted the plight of cross-border prisoners in both India and Pakistan.